The Best Air Purifiers for Allergies

 Allergies affect as many as 30 percent of American adults and 50 percent of children.
 It's no wonder there is a link between allergy and asthma.

 Whether you have mild allergies, are looking for relief in a small bedroom or are more sensitive to allergies and need the best, each of our Air Purifiers for Allergies will provide the relief you are looking for.
-If you want to know more about us and why and how we make better air purifiers check out this article.
+If you want to know more about us, see how we make better air purifiers.

 So, what exactly is an allergy?